adhikars11/probability-tfp/notes.md

 ## 10/26/2024

-Discutimos la idea. we talked about andres paper. we have a fisrt apporach. two countries. the externality affects the climate tfp part.
+We discussed the idea.
+We talked about Andrés’ paper.
+We have a first approach.
+Two countries.
+The externality affects the climate TFP part.

-next goals: talk to andres about this
+Next goals: talk to Andrés about this.

-Mati: incorporate last meeting https://docs.google.com/document/d/1Tw9zAmwC4EtiMD5HdX8g6I5n63Euk8bFHcqwRX-vix0/edit?tab=t.0
+Mati: incorporate last meeting https://docs.google.com/document/d/1Tw9zAmwC4EtiMD5HdX8g6I5n63Euk8bFHcqwRX-vix0/edit?tab=t.0.

-Susi: ask Andres directly on tuesday. why not production. and second, does he want to participate, and in which ways

 ## 09/25/2024